 Access to medicines advocates from around the world recently gathered in Barcelona for a week-long seminar on the creatively persuasive arts.
 After a couple days’ lessons in history, neuroscience and organizing by the Center for Artistic Activism we took a … Continue reading →

-In 1996 my parents, responding with vigor to low-level delinquency on my part, sent me to a reform school in the back woods of Maine.
-For two years I lived in a small house with sixty other young people, in … Continue reading →
+In 1996 my parents, responding with vigor to low-level delinquency on my part, sent me to an alternative disciplinary school in the back woods of Maine.
+For two years I lived in a small house with sixty other young people, … Continue reading →

 It is spring in Geneva in green and lavender bloom.
 Martin Khor tells us that the problem we have traveled here to address is among the most serious of our time.
 Martin directs the South Centre, supported by and advising … Continue reading →